Looking for the cheapest time to fly to China? Let me help you save a few bucks!

 This suited me, so I snapped up the tickets.

 This isn’t always the case though, so check a wide range of days on the booking platform you use.
-It also helps if you’re not too stuck to a particular airline.
+It also helps if you’re not too stuck to a particular airline or booking site.

 The key is to be flexible with your travel dates if you want to save money.